patricialvesoliveira/YOLO-Software/README.md

 ![YOLOLogo](https://github.com/patricialvesoliveira/YOLO-Software/blob/master/logo.jpg)

 ## Description
 Software developed for YOLO, a minimalistic robot that boosts children’s creativity during play.
-This software gives YOLO the ability to be socially competent and to promote children's creative abilities throught interaction.
+This software gives YOLO the ability to be socially competent and to promote children's creative abilities through interaction.
 This page provides the source code for running YOLO and a [Wiki page](https://github.com/patricialvesoliveira/YOLO-Software/wiki) with a guide for installation.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>